OCA/maintainer-quality-tools/git/README.md

      /usr/share/git-core/templates/hooks/

-  In MAC, it's located in:
+  In OS X, it's located in:

     Installed from MAC-port